The Oaks Mall: Renovations

+Anchor store closings and UF Health lease

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at The Oaks Mall, into Seritage Growth Properties.

+In 2017, 96% of the mall's retail spaces were occupied, including all five of its anchor store spaces.

 On January 4, 2018, Macy's announced it would be closing its location at the mall as part of a plan to close 11 stores nationwide.
 A liquidation sale began on January 8 and lasted until March 2018.
 Dillard's announced plans to expand into the former Macy's space while retaining its existing anchor location (former Ivey's) at the mall in order to offer a wider range of merchandise and opened in November 2018.

 On April 20, 2018, it was announced that Sears will close its store as part of a plan to close 42 stores nationwide.
 The store closed in July 2018.

 In June 2018, UF Health announced plans for a 20 year lease and renovation of the space to contain its ophthalmology and otolaryngology departments.
 The clinics had their grand opening on January 25, 2020.

+Property split and foreclosure complaint

+In March 2023, Brookfield Properties sold off nearly 8 acres of the mall's southern land, which had previously been used as an overflow parking lot, for $3.8 million.

+In February 2025, U.S. Bank filed a foreclosure complaint, claiming that the Oaks Mall LLC defaulted on more than $78 million of their $118.3 million loan that they borrowed from German American Capital Corp in September 2012.
+U.S. Bank asked the court to appoint a third-party receiver to take control of the mall.
+In March 2025, Spinoso Real Estate Group DLS, LLC was chosen by a magistrate to take control of the mall, including having the authority to terminate any current employees.